WakiMak/trentent.github.io-forked/_posts/2014-10-03-group-policy-preferences-scheduled-task-fails-to-apply.md

 <div>
   <div>
-    Everything validates. Â Googling for BUILTIN\SYSTEM brought up that several people were getting the same error when using BUILTIN\SYSTEM. Â Which makes some sense as "BUILTIN\SYSTEM" isn't a real account. Â We renamed it to NT AUTHORITY\SYSTEM. Â This time we got a new error message:
+    Everything validates.
+Googling for BUILTIN\SYSTEM brought up that several people were getting the same error when using BUILTIN\SYSTEM.
+Which makes some sense as "BUILTIN\SYSTEM" isn't a real account.
+We renamed it to NT AUTHORITY\SYSTEM.
+This time we got a new error message:
   </div>

   <div style="font-family: Helvetica; font-size: 12px;">